Why this Swiss election will go down in the history books

 The People’s Party lost 12 seats on Sunday, also a record – it’s the worst defeat in the history of the Swiss elections.

 Sunday was the first time that so many seats - 58 - changed parties.
 In 2015, for example, only 30 seats changed.
-Following climate demonstrations external linkand the historic women's strikeexternal link in June, the Swiss party landscape is more volatile than ever before.
+According to political analyst Claude Longchamp, following climate demonstrations external linkand the historic women's strikeexternal link in June, the Swiss party landscape is more volatile than ever before.

 In another first, 84 women were elected to the House of Representatives yesterday, bringing the proportion of women in the largest parliamentary chamber to a record 42%.
 Switzerland now has the 12th-highest proportion of women in the House of Representatives worldwide.
 In Europe it ranks behind Sweden and Finland.